arduino-libraries/Arduino_Opta_Blueprint/README.md

 - DETECT IN goes toward the OPTA controller
 - DETECT OUT goes toward other Arduino DIGITAL possibly connected

+The Serial bus is used only to upgrade the FW on the expansions (they do not have a USB connector mounted).
+Basically the controller send an I2C message to expansion asking to go in bootloader mode, once the bootloader is active the Serial Line is used to download the new FW into the expansion.
+Then the controller tells the bootloader to reset the board and the upgrade is done.

 ### I2C

 **Arduino OPTA** is always the master of the I2C, while the other expansions as